 The home and project directories reside on the Lustre based parallel file system on LUMI-P which does not perform well with installations of software containing a lot of small files, e.g. Python or R environments installed via Conda or pip.
 For such software a container based approach must be used.
 See the Python packages installation guide for an overview of options for installing Conda/pip environments.

-We offer three options to install software on LUMI, with varying levels of support.
+We offer two package management systems to install software on LUMI, with varying levels of support:

 EasyBuild is the primary software installation tool on LUMI.
 It is used to install most software in the central software stack on LUMI, but it is also extremely easy to install additional software in your personal or project space and have it integrate fully with the software stacks.